This is the marketing plan for those who don’t have a marketing plan.

 What software should you use to create the list?

 Anything that encourages you to get it done.
 A legal pad and pen are fine.
 The contact manager in whatever applications you use is better.
-A specialized software product is great if it’s simple to use.
+A specialized software product is great if it’s simple to use, but not if it means you’re going to spend 2 weeks researching instead of making the list.

 Add details about each contact.
 You’ll add more notes over time, but for now record where the contact originated.
 Was this person from the church directory?
 Is she a former client?
 Is she both?
 Use some sort of simple notation to help you recall how you know each person on the list.